You will learn: how to create proxies to allow applications to access premium services such as routing and directions.

 Feel free to add in any other domains you wish to allow for your applications.

 You have successfully created an application with proxies to premium services.
 Now you can use the URLs in your applications and users will not be prompted for credentials.
 See challenge to give it a try!

 Now that the proxies are in place, go to your applications and replace the URLs to the premium services with the proxy URLs you created above.
 If you don't have an application, do the following:

-Complete the challenge step of the lab and add the URL to your Route and Directions proxy and then run the application again.
+Complete the challenge step of the tutorial and add the URL to your Route and Directions proxy and then run the application again.
 The application will no longer prompt the user to sign in and will use the authenticated service proxy.

-After you complete the step above, test the application and then go to your Dashboard and click Usage to monitor service usage.
+After you complete the step above, test the application and then go to your dashboard and click Usage to monitor service usage.
 Try appling different time filters as well.